 Real-World Cases of DNS Hijacking

-Hijacking A-Records appears to be what happened in an attack that affected Twitter, the New York Times and the Huffington Post.
+Hijacking A-Records appears to be what happened in an attack that affected Twitter, the New York Times, and the Huffington Post.
 What these sites had in common was the same registrar: Melbourne IT.
-Hacker collective S.E.A breached their US-based sales partner through a spear-phishing campaign and gained access to the registrar’s servers.
-From here, the hackers were able to change the A-Records of a number of sites.
+Hacker collective S.E.A. breached their US-based sales partner through a spear-phishing campaign and gained access to the registrar’s servers.
+From here, the hackers were able to change the A-Records of several sites.

 In that particular case, the damage was little more than vandalism, but an attack on the DNS registration of a Brazilian bank was far more serious.
 The attackers created malicious clones of the bank’s sites, complete with valid

-More recently, the so-called Sea Turtle campaign appears to be a nation-state backed DNS hijacking campaign that spans 13 countries and has targeted at least 40 public and private entities.
-The threat actors behind Sea Turtle use changed A-Records to reroute victims to spoofed sites where they then steal login credentials.
+More recently, the Sea Turtle campaign appears to be a nation-state-backed DNS hijacking campaign that spans 13 countries and has targeted at least 40 public and private entities.
+The threat actors behind Sea Turtle’s use changed A-Records to reroute victims to spoofed sites where they then steal login credentials.